awsdocs/amazon-elasticache-docs/doc_source/redis/elasticache-compliance.md

 [\[See the AWS documentation website for more details\]](http://docs.aws.amazon.com/AmazonElastiCache/latest/red-ug/elasticache-compliance.html)
 + **Security Updates Requirement** – You must regularly update your Redis cluster by the **Recommended Apply by Date**\.
 You can update the cluster in real\-time and on\-demand to ensure no impact to your business\.
 For more information, see [Self\-Service Updates in Amazon ElastiCache](Self-Service-Updates.md)\.

-## HIPAA Compliance<a name="elasticache-compliance-hipaa"></a>
+## HIPAA Eligibility<a name="elasticache-compliance-hipaa"></a>

-The AWS HIPAA Compliance program includes Amazon ElastiCache for Redis as a HIPAA Eligible Service\.
+The AWS HIPAA Compliance program includes Amazon ElastiCache for Redis as a HIPAA eligible service\.

 To use ElastiCache for Redis in compliance with HIPAA, you need to execute a Business Associate Agreement \(BAA\) with AWS\.
 In addition, your cluster and the nodes within your cluster must satisfy the requirements for engine version, node type, and data security listed following\.

 **Requirements**

 To enable HIPAA support on your ElastiCache for Redis cluster, your cluster and nodes within the cluster must satisfy the following requirements\.
-+ **Engine version requirements** – Your cluster must be running one of the following ElastiCache for Redis versions to qualify for HIPAA compliance\.
++ **Engine version requirements** – Your cluster must be running one of the following ElastiCache for Redis versions to qualify for HIPAA eligibility\.
   + [ElastiCache for Redis Version 5\.0\.0 \(Enhanced\)](supported-engine-versions.md#redis-version-5-0)
   + [ElastiCache for Redis Version 4\.0\.10 \(Enhanced\)](supported-engine-versions.md#redis-version-4-0-10)
   + [ElastiCache for Redis Version 3\.2\.6 \(Enhanced\)](supported-engine-versions.md#redis-version-3-2-6)